quickfeed/quickfeed/doc/design-docs/pr-feedback.md

 Maybe in the initial stage, the PR is marked as draft; only when the all tests pass will the PR be moved out of draft mode to be reviewed.
 Moving the PR out of draft mode could be automatic, but students can do it manually also.

-#### Oje notes on responses
+### Oje's notes on responses

 - How do we know that a task is completed?
 Currently quickfeed grades only based on the entire assignment.
 - If group assignments are to be separated into individual tasks, one drawback would be that these tasks would have to be independent of each other.
 Otherwise one task can not be implemented before another is complete.
 - How does the teacher communicate to quickfeed their desired "settings" for the assignment, e.g. that quickfeed is supposed to automatically assign reviewers.
 I assume via .yaml file.
 - How would a student signal that their pull request is ready for approval?
 Would they have to be reliant on the teacher assigned as a reviewer simply checking in every once in a while, to see if they have gotten a passing grade?
-  Or would they maybe signal in a comment on the pull request, that they now want their assignment reviewed?
+  Or would they maybe signal in a comment on the pull request that they now want their assignment reviewed?
 It still leads to a situation where the approver would have to check in, in order to know.
 - How does a teacher approve a task?
 By creating a comment on the pull request, saying that it is approved and ready to be merged with the main branch?
-If so this will have to be explicitly specified to students, otherwise we may end up with situations where students see that they have gotten a passing grade on a task, and therefore merge it back into the main branch without getting approval from a teacher.
+If so this will have to be explicitly specified to students, otherwise we may end up with situations where students see that they have gotten a passing score on a task, and therefore merge it back into the main branch without getting approval from a teacher.
 - How do we communicate to quickfeed that a task is approved?
-Currently assignments as a whole can be manually approved by teachers, but not tasks.
+Currently assignments as a whole can be manually approved by teachers, but not tasks(?).
 In this sense we have no way of checking, when a pull request is closed, whether or not it has been approved by a teacher.
 This is a problem that needs to be solved, otherwise we have no good way of checking if a closing pull request is legitimate or not, i.e. that it has gone through all the checks that need to be fulfilled, in order to be closed.
 - Many of the comments above highlight a reoccurring issue; what if a pull request is closed when it is not supposed to?
 When this happens, it is very important that quickfeed handles the event correctly, and that it does